 2. Short Dread Style

 Nothing is cuter than a short dread style!
-These locs have the same sassy quality as a bob cut, but with even more attitude.
+These locs have the same sassy quality as a bob haircut, but with even more attitude.
 Chic and simple to care for, dreads of this length will form in a matter of months.
 The best part is that you won’t need to bother with styling your hair – all the volume, texture, and body you need is built into the hair.

 3. Medium Dread Style